Frequently Asked Questions

-There are several ways to make most flights affordable, whether by being flexible, searching on new websites, or just by planning.
-Know the best time to book a flight: two months in advance for domestic flights and four months for international flights.
+There are several ways to make most flights affordable, whether by being flexible, searching on new websites or just by planning.
+Know the best time to book a flight: two months in advance for domestic and four months for international flights.

 You can bring earplugs and an eye mask to help reduce noise and light.
-A plane pillow will make your sleep more comfortable, and lavender essential oil can help you get better sleep.
+A plane pillow will make your sleep more comfortable, and lavender essential oil can help you sleep better.

 The food on the plane can be hard to digest, and having some ginger candies, digestive pills, or charcoal will help.

-Most airlines do not give away free headphones, so make sure to bring a pair before you embark on your adventure.
+Most airlines do not give away free headphones, so bring a pair before you embark on your adventure.